 That’s a dangerous spot to be in.
 Raising money for your seed-stage startup is hard.
 It’s even harder if you don’t already have relationships with investors.
 That’s why we always tell founders to start networking early.
 As my friend John Hill, Network Catalyst for Techstars, always says, “Build your network before you need it.”

 That’s much easier said than done, of course.
 VCs are busy and they won’t always have time to meet with a seed-stage company.
 The secret weapon?
 VC fund associates.
 These more junior team members can often be overlooked but play a critical role as scouts and sources of deal-flow for their respective funds and internal advocates for your company.

 Now, it’s likely that they, too, are too busy to meet with you.
 But they’re more likely to want to establish a connection and keep track of your company, because your company could one day be an attractive investment for their fund.

-We believe that there's a quick and relatively painless way to create these relationships and keep them warm.
+I believe that there’s a quick and relatively painless way to create these relationships and keep them warm.
 It starts with an introductory email making a modest ask: Can I include you on our company email update?
 Then follow through with regular email updates to everyone in your network.

 VCs are drowning in email, and the same is true of associates.
 But associates are more likely to closely read messages from a founder, as their primary job is to be on the hunt for and build relationships with promising startups.

-Template #1: The Permission Email
+The Permission Email

 This first, cold email still needs to be tight.
 It should provide at a glance all the information the recipient needs to know about you, and include a clear ask.
 In this case, you’re asking for something small: permission to include them in a monthly update.

 Still, even that requires doing some homework.
 Make sure you have qualified your investors, so that you know whether that firm invests in companies like yours, including sector, stage, check size, geo, and whether that fund has made competitive investments.
-(For more on this, read our Fundraising 101 Deck).

 Here’s what your email should say: